 Estimated Class Time for the Exploration: 2-3, 45 minute class periods

 The elaboration section of the 5E method of instruction is intended to give students choice on how they can prove mastery of the concept.
 When students are given choice the ‘buy-in’ is much greater than when the teacher tells them the project they will have to create.
 The elaboration project will allow students to create a presentation to teach about atoms.

 Estimated Class Time for the Elaboration: 2-3, 45 minute class periods (can also be used as an at-home project)

 The final piece of the 5E model is to evaluate student comprehension.
 Included in every 5E lesson is a homework assignment, assessment, and modified assessment.
 Research has shown that homework needs to be meaningful and applicable to real-world activities in order to be effective.
 When possible, I like to give open-ended assessments to truly gauge the student’s comprehension.

-Estimated Class Time for the Elaboration: 1, 45 minute class period
+Estimated Class Time for the Evaluation: 1, 45 minute class period

 DOWNLOAD THE FULL LESSON NOW

 The full lesson is available for download from my TpT store.
 Save yourself a ton of time and grab it now.